rogerpadilla/prouter/README.md

   })
   .use('/', (req, resp) => {
     // do some stuff...
-    // end the request-response cycle
+    // and end the request-response cycle
     resp.end();
   })
   .use('/admin', (req, resp) => {
     // do some stuff...
-    // end the request-response cycle
+    // and end the request-response cycle
     resp.end();
   });